deepennyway/weavers-almanac/src/preparations.md

+---
-EDITED: Yes.
+edited: Yes.
 Minor grammatical changes and flow recommendations, some optional changes or thoughts to consider.
----
 title: Preparing Your Journal
 parent: main
 chapter: yes